-Cruises are using quarantine ships to isolate coronavirus-positive crew members
+Cruises are using quarantine ships to isolate covid-positive crew

 Some industry critics say the transfers amount to a shell game that allows cruise lines to keep numbers lower on ships that are visiting ports — making it more likely those destinations will allow the ships to dock.

-“There’s no question in my mind that this started because they wanted to keep their ships operational and going in and out of the ports of call,” said Jim Walker, a Miami-area lawyer who sues cruise lines — often on behalf of crew members — and runs the Cruise Law News website.
+“There’s no question in my mind that this started because they wanted to keep their ships operational and going in and out of the ports of call,” said Jim Walker, a Miami-area attorney who sues cruise lines — often on behalf of crew — and runs the Cruise Law News website.

-He has written about the “plague ships,” a term he says crew members have used with him, several times on the website and wondered whether the ships have adequate medical staffing to handle the patients.
-Walker reported more than 3,700 infected crew members between three of the ships, but that number could not be independently verified.
+He has written about the “plague ships,” a term he says crew have used with him, several times on the website and questioned whether the ships have adequate medical staff to handle the patients.
+Walker reported more than 3,700 ill crew members between three of the ships, but that number could not be independently verified.
 Royal Caribbean declined to provide numbers or address that report despite several requests.

-Walker said he suspects that the cruise lines are also trying to save money by housing some coronavirus-positive crew members on ships instead of in hotels on land and are avoiding what could be more expensive medical care in the United States.
-The cruise companies did not provide a statement on those allegations, but Chiames said crew members might not be authorized to stay in hotels in some locations.
+Walker said he suspects the cruise lines are also trying to save money by housing some covid-positive crew on ships instead of in hotels on land, and avoiding what could be more expensive medical care in the United States.
+The cruise companies did not provide a statement on those allegations, but Chiames said crew might not be authorized to stay in hotels in some locations.

-As numbers of positive cases have soared in recent weeks, some destinations have refused to let cruise liners dock with infected passengers or crew members.
+As numbers of positive cases have soared in recent weeks, some destinations have refused to let cruise lines dock with sick passengers or crew.

 “Decisions by local destinations to deny entry can be somewhat arbitrary based on both the local public health situation in combination with the status of cases on board,” Chiames said.